Satch70/data-science-S2023/challenges/c02-michelson-assignment.md

     ## [1] 51

-**Observations**: - Is Michelson's estimate of the error (his uncertainty) greater or less than the true error? - His estimate of his error is is less than the true error. - Make a quantitative comparison between Michelson's uncertainty and his error. - Michelson's estimated error is 51 km/s (a range of 102 km/s).
+**Observations**: - Is Michelson’s estimate of the error (his uncertainty) greater or less than the true error? - His estimate of his error is is less than the true error. - Make a quantitative comparison between Michelson’s uncertainty and his error. - Michelson’s estimated error is 51 km/s (a range of 102 km/s).
 Comparing this to his actual error of 151.542 km/s (a range of 303.084 km/s) his estimated error was off by 100.542 km/s.

-The following plot shows all of Michelson's data as a [control chart](https://en.wikipedia.org/wiki/Control_chart); this sort of plot is common in manufacturing, where it is used to help determine if a manufacturing process is under [statistical control](https://en.wikipedia.org/wiki/Statistical_process_control).
+The following plot shows all of Michelson’s data as a [control chart](https://en.wikipedia.org/wiki/Control_chart); this sort of plot is common in manufacturing, where it is used to help determine if a manufacturing process is under [statistical control](https://en.wikipedia.org/wiki/Statistical_process_control).
-Each dot is one of Michelson's measurements, and the grey line connects the mean taken for each day.
+Each dot is one of Michelson’s measurements, and the grey line connects the mean taken for each day.
 The same plot also shows simulated data using a probability model.
-We'll get into statistics later in the course; for now, let's focus on understanding what real and simulated data tend to look like.
+We’ll get into statistics later in the course; for now, let’s focus on understanding what real and simulated data tend to look like.

 ### **q4** Inspect the following plot with the `Real` Michelson data and `Simulated` data from a probability model.
 Document the similarities and differences between the data under *observe* below.